maoosi/prisma-appsync/docs/advanced/extending-api.md

 In some cases, it might be useful to extend the GraphQL CRUD API that is being generated, using custom Types and Resolvers.

 ::: tip USE CASE
-To illustrate this, let's assume we have an existing model `Post` with a field `views`.
+To illustrate this, let's assume we have an existing model `Post` with field `views`.
 We want to add a custom mutation `incrementPostsViews` and build a custom resolver to increment post views on every call.
 :::

 ## 👉 1.
 Extending `schema.gql`